RynoM/self-hosted-deployment/README.md

 # Docker compose CI/CD
+## Features
+- Automatically pull changes in your repo to your server
+- Perform `docker compose up` to deploy any new services
+- Restart services if configuration files changed.

+## Introduction
 While on this self-hosting journey, I've not found any simple solutions that I liked for automatically deploying a docker compose stack to a single machine.
 I've played with git hooks and didn't want to go for Github actions (have to expose network).
 But now with the new release of [Gitea Actions](https://blog.gitea.io/2022/12/feature-preview-gitea-actions/), you can self-host a simple